 For a preview of the book’s content, check out some of the original statistical research I did on this topic, published in March 2019 in the Journal of Scientific Exploration.

 In addition to my work on coincidences, I have written several personal essays on the topics of relationships, spirituality, and the environment, which have appeared in Salon and Orion, among other places.
 A full list of my published articles is available here.

-I grew up in a rural county of eastern Virginia but spent almost all of my 20s elsewhere: getting a PhD in philosophy at New York University, falling in love in Paris, teaching philosophy at Brandeis University outside Boston, and living on a 200-year-old retired dairy farm in Brittany.
-Seven years ago I moved home to the place where I grew up.
+As for my background, I grew up in a rural county of eastern Virginia but spent almost all of my 20s elsewhere: getting a PhD in philosophy at New York University, falling in love in Paris, teaching philosophy at Brandeis University outside Boston, and living on a 200-year-old retired dairy farm in Brittany.
+Eight years ago I moved home to the place where I grew up.

 You can contact me by email at sharon.rawlette[at]gmail[dot]com.
 You can also find me on Academia.edu.